ning/cosmic/README.md

 ### Plugin authentication

-Plugins can perform authentication through the Cosmos2 environment, or they can handle it themselves.
-Authenticating through Cosmos2 has the benefit that it can reduce the number of times that the user is asked for credentials.
+Plugins can perform authentication through the Cosmic environment, or they can handle it themselves.
+Authenticating through Cosmic has the benefit that it can reduce the number of times that the user is asked for credentials.
 For instance, assume a plugin for a service that authenticates via LDAP.
-That plugin can then use the same LDAP credentials that Cosmos2 asked the user for at the beginning of the deployment session.
-Likewise, it is possible to store authentication information (e.g. tokens, keys, etc.) in LDAP and have Cosmos2 fetch it from there on behalf of a plugin.
+That plugin can then use the same LDAP credentials that Cosmic asked the user for at the beginning of the deployment session.
+Likewise, it is possible to store authentication information (e.g. tokens, keys, etc.) in LDAP and have Cosmic fetch it from there on behalf of a plugin.

-For plugins, the Cosmos2 environment currently supports these authentication types:
+For plugins, the Cosmic environment currently supports these authentication types:

 #### credentials_from_env